 Click the button under 'Web browser' which shows the current default and select the one you want from the list, in this case Firefox.

-Next, click on 'Choose defaults for this program'.
+As you can see, you can easily choose other default programs for other tasks.
+If you use the Control Panel you can also click on 'Choose defaults for this program'.
 This will bring up a list of all the protocols and file types that can be opened.